 Anyone can get malignant lymphoma.
-Doctors can't always be certain what causes someone to get lymphoma, but there are some factors that seem to increase your risk.
+Doctors can’t always be certain what causes someone to get lymphoma.
+Some factors seem to increase your risk, including:

 If you have swollen lymph nodes your doctor will want to determine the cause.
 If no obvious cause can be found upon physical examination, your doctor may order blood tests or other diagnostic testing.
-A lymph node biopsy, in which cells are removed from a lymph node and examined under a microscope, may be necessary.
+A lymph node biopsy may be necessary.
+This is a procedure in which your doctor removes cells from a lymph node and has them examined under a microscope,

 This will determine if the cells are malignant or noncancerous.